visitscotland/digital-documents/security/secret-management.md

    **Principle of least privilege**: Ensure that only necessary services and users have access to secrets.

+## Responsibility for Secret Management

+To ensure the security and integrity of our secrets, the Web Operations team will be responsible for the storage and management of all production and development secrets.
+This centralized approach helps maintain control over access and ensures that only authorized personnel have the ability to manage and access sensitive information.

+### Responsibilities of the Operations Team:

+- **Secure Storage**: Manage and store all production and test secrets using secure and approved secret management tools and practices.
+- **Issue Secrets**: Create new secrets when access to sensible systems is needed.
+This responsibility can be delegated to helpdesk for some systems.
+- **Access Control**: Implement strict access controls and policies to ensure that only authorized team members and systems can access production secrets.
+Regularly review and update access permissions.
+Test secrets should be evaluated depending on the secret itself as some of them might need to be carefully handled to prevent a breach of contract
+- **Audit**: Conduct regular audits of secret access and usage and revoke access to systems if it is no longer needed

+### Developer Responsibilities

+- **Handle secrets**: All developers are responsible for following the best practices outlined in this policy to ensure secrets are handled securely.
+They cannot share _secrets_ or create new ones based on existing ones unless it is approved by the Operations team.
+- **Do Not Hardcode Secrets**: Avoid hardcoding secrets directly in the codebase.
+Use environment variables, configuration files, or secure vaults to manage secrets.
+- **Report Issues**: Immediately report any suspected leaks or vulnerabilities related to secrets to the Web Operations team.
+Prompt reporting helps mitigate risks and prevent potential security incidents.

 ## Policy Compliance
 Compliance with this policy is mandatory.
 Failure to comply with this policy will result in stricter processes